Fugoes/fugoes.github.io/_posts/2020-02-14-Towards-better-Windows-VM-under-GNU-Linux.md

 sudo setfacl -m u:<user name>:rw /dev/zvol/<some pool>/win10
 ```

 The `-s` stands for sparse.
 The `-b` option set the block size.
 The `-o primarycache=metadata` avoids zfs' ARC cache the VM's disk inside host memory.
-The `setfacl` changes ACL to the volume, so that no root permission is required to access the volume.
+The `setfacl` changes ACL to the volume, so that accessing the volume does not require root permission.
 After formating the VM's NTFS with 128K allocation unit, the zfs' lz4 compression works great for the volume (hopefully it should perform better than NTFS' compression).

 # Conclusion